-In its DTCS 2004 Final Report, the Commission considered that where removal from declaration of aspects of the transmission capacity service could affect the technical feasibility by which access seekers are able to obtain transmission services and provide retail services to end-users, this may not be in the LTIE.
+The Commission considers that where removal from declaration of aspects of the transmission capacity service could affect the technical feasibility by which access seekers are able to obtain transmission services and provide retail services to endusers, this may not be in the LTIE.
 The Commission noted however, that the legitimate commercial interests of access providers includes a commercial return on its investments, its interests in maintaining contractual commitments and its interests in using the network for future requirements.
 The legitimate commercial interests of access providers also include their ability to exploit economies of scale and scope.